PaddlePaddle/Paddle/doc/howto/cross_compiling/cross_compiling_for_raspberry.md

 make install
 ```

 The intermediate files will be in `build`.
 Third-party libraries will be in `build/third_party`.
-If you have built for other platforms, e.g., Android or iOS, we might want to clear out these directories by running `rm -rf build`.
+If you have built for other platforms, e.g., Android or iOS, you may want to clear these directories by running `rm -rf build`.

 The infernece library will be in `your/path/to/install/lib`, with related header files in `your/path/to/install/include`.